tonistiigi/xx/README.md

 ### xx-verify - Verifying compilation results

 `xx-verify` allows verifying that the cross-compile toolchain was correctly configured and outputted binaries for the expected target platform. `xx-verify` works by calling `file` utility and comparing the expected output.
 Optionally `--static` option can be passed to verify that the compiler produced a static binary that can be safely copied to another Dockerfile stage without runtime libraries.
-If the binary does not match the expected value `xx-verify` returns with a non-zero exit code and error message.
+If the binary does not match the expected value, `xx-verify` returns with a non-zero exit code and error message.

 ```
 ARG TARGETPLATFORM